department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.allergyIntolerance-notes.md

     - `http://hl7.org/fhir/StructureDefinition/alternate-reference`
   - populate the Organization.name from internal MHV table that is manually managed to hold human readable names given a DNS style identifier that we get in the HDR feed.
   - contained Organization
-    - if changed to not contained, in order to support _include, we must define a search parameter against alternate-reference so that can be used in search _include.
+    - if changed to not contained, in order to support _include, we must define a search parameter against alternate-reference so that can be used in search `_include`.
+- do not map `drugClass`

 #### Mapping Concerns

 - confirmed vs unconfirmed
   - Vista has a "VERIFIED" but this does not come thru HDR.
-- will we always get an observed vs historic? or will this sometimes not be populated (Leaf Request #51)

 #### code inspection concerns